tapjs/tapjs/docs/src/content/docs/api/fixtures/index.md

 The name is determined by the filename and path of the `main` script.
-If no `main` script is available (for example, if running tap in a node repl), then it defaults to the folder name `TAP` in the current working directory.
+If no `main` script is available (for example, if running tap in a node repl), then it uses the test file name `TAP`.

 ## Timing Caveat